Field Education

 Students enrolled in a Bachelor of Religious Education program or the Certificate in Christian Studies: Transitions program are required to complete Field Education placements in a ministry setting.

-Students must register for Field Education units before the add/drop deadline.
-New students may not register for units in their first semester of studies.
+Students may not register for Field Education units in their first semester of studies.

 Field Education Syllabus